top of page

 Simple steps for owners:

-• High-quality diet
+• High-quality diet low in fat

 • Safe, consistent exercise